 How Compound Interest Works in Investing

 Compound interest can either work in your favour or not.
-If you take out a loan that charges compound interest rather than simple interest, you will end up paying much more.
+If you take out a loan that charges compound interest rather than simple interest, you will end up paying much more and may need to consolidate your debt.
 If you are earning compound interest on your investments, however, you will benefit.

 There are a variety of investments you could make that earn compound interest rates.
 For example, GICs, savings accounts, rental properties, stocks, and bonds.
 Once you deposit money into an investment that earns a compound interest rate, your balance will grow exponentially without you even needing to touch it.
 The longer the investment, the more chance you have to take advantage of the compound interest rate.